 So this website is to provide information, to raise awareness but to also give hope.
 I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD but I found I could break free and find the light again.
 It’s been a long bumpy road but it is possible to Unfold Your Wings, breaking free and find YOU again.

-I am the co-founder of the Birth Trauma Trust.
-I am also part of the amazing #Matexp campaign to improve maternity experiences.
+I also founded of the Beyond Birth Trauma to give hope of healing.
+I am part of the amazing #Matexp campaign to improve maternity experiences.
 I am a Postnatal Doula and work for the NHS in infant feeding both in neonatal and community.
-I am a solihull approach practitioner, including trauma and have training in mental health first aid.
+I am a Solihull approach practitioner, including trauma and have training in mental health first aid.
 I help with developing PNMH services/pathways, training to show the effects of birth trauma and public speaking to help raise awareness and show how I am trying to use my experience to make a difference.
 I also run a Birth Reflections Service for families.
-I also founded the Perinatal Mental Health Network.

 I believe that every woman during birth deserves to be treated with dignity, compassion and respect.
 Birth trauma and PTSD are real, it is important that women and their families get the help and support they need to overcome it.
 The birth of her baby can affect a woman for the rest of her life, it may not be possible to completely prevent birth trauma but what we can do is support women when things do go wrong and make sure that we show them love, compassion, kindness and help, even at the darkest times, so they believe that they will recover and leave the dark cocoon like a beautiful butterfly to see the light again.